spencermountain/compromise/README.md

 ```

 ### Normalization:
-some wrappers for common utilities
+some wrappers for common changes:
 ```javascript
 doc = nlp("the guest-singer's björk at seven thirty.").normalize().out('text')
 // 'The guest singer is Bjork at 7:30.'